pierrep/lpmt/README.md

 # lpmt
-Rewrite of the Little Projection Mapping Tool (hv-a.com/lpmt/)
+Rewrite of the Little Projection Mapping Tool (http://projection-mapping.org/tools/lpmt/)

 This is a fork of LPMT meant to clean up the original codebase and keep the application alive.
+The application is built using OpenFrameworks and therefore can be built for Linux/Mac/Windows

 ## New Features:
 * Improved slideshow functionality (including fades between slides)